TrollskogenMC/commando/README.md

   .withHandler(new CommandFooBar());
 ```
 What would happen if a command sender types `/foo` or `/foo baz`?
 If you choose not to act on this, then nothing will happen.
-However, you can tell Carbon that you want to act on this by `.setMissingCommandHandler`.
+However, you can tell Commando that you want to act on this by `.setMissingCommandHandler`.
-Carbon will call this handler with the sender and a list of command suggestions.
+Commando will call this handler with the sender and a list of command suggestions.
 ```java
 commando.setMissingCommandHandler((CommandSender sender, List<CarbonCommand> suggestions) -> {
   String suggestions = suggestions.stream()